Truenya/DendyTanks/README.md

 nix-shell
 ```

-### Quick build script
+### Quick Build Script

-You can use the provided build script:
+For convenience, you can use the provided build script:

 ```bash
 # Standard Nix build